RedPitaya/Documentation/appsFeatures/applications/impedance/impedance.rst

 The graphical user interface of the Impedance analyzer application is divided into 4 areas:

 #. **Top settings menu:** Export data, reset settings and start or stop the measurements.
-#. **Measurement control pannel:** Set the shunt resistior, measurement parameters, plot settings, and put cursors on the main graph area.
+#. **Measurement control panel:** Set the shunt resistior, measurement parameters, plot settings, and put cursors on the main graph area.
 #. **Current measurement data:** The current step number and frequency of generated pulses required for the measurement.
 #. **Main graph area:** Main graph area displays the impedance response of the DUT (device under test).